Skip to content

 </benchmark>

-• All instances inside the 'with-encoding' directory are executed as $ <system> <instance> folder-encoding.lp helper.lp <arguments>
+• All instances inside the with-encoding directory are executed as:

 Info

-The examples above include simplified paths for readability purposes.
+The examples above use simplified paths for readability.

 It is also possible to use specific encodings depending on the setting used by defining them inside the corresponding setting element and referencing them inside the benchmark element.

-Any amount of encoding elements can be defined, which will be called together with all instances using the given setting or, when given an 'enctag', only with similarly tagged instances.
+Any number of encoding elements can be defined.
+These will be used with all instances using the given setting, or—if an encoding_tag is given—only with instances that have a matching tag.

 <system name="clingo" version="1.0.0" measures="clasp" config="seq-generic">